shpran/docker-stack/README.md

 The functionality only gets activated when a specific trigger is present when the request starts.
 The name of the trigger is `XDEBUG_TRIGGER`, and Xdebug checks for its presence in either `$_ENV` (environment variable), `$_GET` or `$_POST` variable, or `$_COOKIE` (HTTP cookie name).

+## Swagger OpenAPI

+### How to access Swagger OpenAPI
+To access it go to `http://[PROJECT_NAME].docker.loc:7000` or `http://localhost:7000` page.

+### How to apply changes for swagger OpenAPI
+1. Run `./scripts/update.sh` to update swagger file inside Docker container
+2. Refresh the page.